ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 }
 ```

-This required entity, known as the *RO-Crate Metadata Descriptor*, self-identifies this file as an RO-Crate Metadata Document, which is conforming to the RO-Crate version 1.2-DRAFT specification (`conformsTo`).
-The descriptor also indicates via the `about` property which entity in the `@graph` array is the _RO-Crate Root Dataset_, that is, the starting point of this RO-Crate.
-We can visualise this as:
+This required entity, known as the *RO-Crate Metadata Descriptor*, helps this file self-identify as an RO-Crate Metadata Document, which is conforming to (`conformsTo`) the RO-Crate specification version 1.2-DRAFT.

+The descriptor also indicates via the `about` property which entity in the `@graph` array is the _RO-Crate Root Dataset_ -- the starting point of this RO-Crate.

+### RO-Crate Root

+We can visualise how the above entity references the **RO-Crate Root** as:

 <figure id="figure2">
 <object type="image/svg+xml" data="../assets/img/introduction-figure-1.svg">
 JSON block with id <code>ro-crate-metadata.json</code> has some attributes, `conformsTo` RO-Crate 1.2, and <code>about</code> referencing id <code>./</code>.
 In second JSON block with id <code>./</code> we see additional attributes such as its name and description.
 </object>
-<figcaption>Figure 1: showing RO-Crate Metadata descriptor's <code>about</code> property pointing at the RO-Crate Root entity with matching <code>@id</code></figcaption>
+<figcaption>Figure 2: showing RO-Crate Metadata descriptor's <code>about</code> property pointing at the RO-Crate Root entity with matching <code>@id</code></figcaption>
 </figure>

 By convention, in RO-Crate the `@id` value of  `./` means that this document describes the directory of content in which the RO-Crate metadata is located as in the example above.
-This reference from `ro-crate-metadata.json` is therefore marking the `crate-dir` directory as being the RO-Crate root.
+This reference from `ro-crate-metadata.json` is therefore marking the `crate1` directory as being the RO-Crate root.

 {: .note }
 This example is a directory-based RO-Crate stored on disk.
 If the crate is being served from a Web service, such as a data repository or database where files are not organized in directories, then the `@id` might be an absolute URI instead of `"./"` -- see section [Root Data Entity](root-data-entity.md) for details

+### About cross-references

 In RO-Crate Metadata Files, entities are cross-referenced using `@id` reference objects, rather than using deeply nested JSON objects.
 In short this _flattened JSON-LD_ style allows any entity to reference any other entity, and for RO-Crate consumers to directly find all the descriptions of an entity within a single JSON object.
 So let's have a look at the Root Data Entity `./`: